Trupanion pet insurance FAQs

 Hereditary conditions are diseases or disorders inherited genetically.
 Congenital conditions are present from birth and may or may not be genetic.
 When a congenital condition is not genetic, it may be the result of an error during development at any stage prior to birth.
 Certain breeds of dogs and cats are prone to specific conditions.
 Some pet insurance providers limit or exclude any conditions considered hereditary.
 Trupanion's policy covers all hereditary and congenital conditions so long as there are no pre-existing signs or symptoms.

 You can transfer the policy to the new owner.
 We simply need to speak with both the former and new pet owner to verify the transfer and update the account and billing information.

 No, there are not any eligibility restrictions for pets who are fed a raw diet.
 However, raw diets are not eligible for coverage under the Trupanion policy.

 Yes, your pet is covered under your policy while you travel throughout the United States of America, Canada, or Puerto Rico including all US and Canadian territories and military bases.

 Pricing is determined based on the attending veterinarian’s best estimate of your pet’s age (as recorded in its medical history).

 When you file your first claim, all available medical records from adoption through any applicable waiting periods (if you've had your pet less than 18 months) will be requested.
 If you've had the pet longer than 18 months, then the collected medical records will date back 18 months prior to policy inception through any applicable waiting periods.
 A Claims Specialist then reviews your pet's provided medical history to assess whether a condition is pre-existing or not.

-Raising your deductible: If you raise your deductible, any conditions that were present before you raised the deductible will need to meet the new higher deductible even if the deductible had previously been met while the deductible was lower.
+Raising your deductible: Great news - you can increase your deductible at any time.
+Any conditions that were present before your raised your deductible will need to meet the new, higher deductible.